sripberger/csc-tools/README.md

 smash.gg or some other service.

-If you find that the solve tool takes a long time and can't seem to hit that mimimum collision score, this probably means that your rankings are too strict and that truly minimizing collisions is not possible without moving some players outside of their ranks.
+If you find that the solve tool takes a long time and can't seem to hit that minimum collision score, this probably means that your rankings are too strict and that truly minimizing collisions is not possible without moving some players outside of their ranks.
 You can remedy this by merging some of your ranks together and running the solve tool again.